Tesco kicks off fightback with cost cuts and asset sales

 Dave Lewis, poached from Unilever to rescue Tesco from the biggest crisis in its 96-year history, said on Thursday he would halve capital spending, scrap the dividend, consider the sale of the Dunnhumby data gathering business, consolidate head office locations and shut the final salary pension scheme to save cash.

-He also named Matt Davies, credited with turning around bicycles-to-car parts retailer Halfords, as the head of Tesco’s main UK business and said the company would drop prices by an average 25 percent on around 380 branded goods to narrow the gap with fast-growing discount grocers Aldi and Lidl as well as Wal-Mart’s Asda.
+He also named Matt Davies, credited with turning round bicycles-to-car parts retailer Halfords, as the head of Tesco’s main UK business and said the firm would drop prices by an average 25 percent on around 380 branded goods to narrow the gap against fast-growing discount grocers Aldi and Lidl as well as Wal-Mart’s Asda.

-In response to Tesco's plans, rating agency Moody's downgraded the company's short-term ratings to 'Not Prime' or junk status. (bit.ly/1BF53sQ)

-“We have downgraded Tesco’s ratings because of our expectation that the structural changes in the UK grocery retail market will continue to challenge the company’s operating performance,” said senior analyst and lead analyst for Tesco Sven Reinke.

-Rating agency Fitch said it was maintaining its BBB- rating, one notch above junk.

-Tesco shares rose as much as 15 percent in their biggest one-day gain since 1988, as shareholders expressed relief it had not asked them for cash and also took heart from a smaller-than-expected drop in Christmas sales.
+Tesco shares jumped as much as 15 percent in their biggest one-day rise since 1988, as shareholders expressed relief it had not asked them for cash and also took heart from a smaller-than-expected fall in Christmas sales.

-Some analysts say Tesco may need to sell or spin off some of its businesses in Asia or eastern Europe to raise cash.
+Some analysts think Tesco may need to sell or spin-off some of its businesses in Asia or eastern Europe to raise cash.

 Analysts said even more price cuts would be needed.

-Lewis, dubbed “Drastic Dave” for his radical overhaul of Unilever businesses and the first outsider to lead Tesco, stressed his proposals were just a start and that further initiatives would follow.
+Lewis, dubbed “Drastic Dave” for his radical overhauls of Unilever businesses and the first outsider to lead Tesco, stressed his proposals were just a start, and that further unspecified initiatives would follow.

-After two decades of uninterrupted growth during which it dominated British retailing, Tesco lost its way when it became distracted by expensive overseas expansion and failed to spot the threat from discounters.
+After two decades of uninterrupted growth in which it dominated the British retail landscape, Tesco lost its way when it became distracted by expensive overseas expansion and failed to spot the threat from discounters.

-Hit also by an accounting scandal, it issued four profit warnings in five months last year, and is expected to report a nearly a 60 percent plunge in trading profit for its 2014-15 year.
+Hit also by an accounting scandal, it issued four profit warnings in five months last year, and is expected to report a near 60-percent plunge in trading profit for its 2014-15 year.

-With net debt of 7.5 billion pounds ($11.3 billion) versus equity of 16.8 billion pounds, Lewis said, the company had to cut back.
+With net debt of about 7.5 billion pounds ($11.3 billion) versus equity of around 16.8 billion, Lewis said the firm had to cut back.

-The retailer will slash capital spending to 1 billion pounds next financial year, compared with the nearly 5 billion pounds it spent as recently as 2008-9, and close 43 unprofitable stores as well as can 49 planned developments.
+The firm will slash capital spending to 1 billion pounds next financial year, compared with the near 5 billion it spent as recently as 2008-9, and close 43 unprofitable stores as well as can 49 planned developments.

-With plans to close the company’s head office in Cheshunt, north of London, and shut its existing pension scheme, Lewis said, annual costs would fall around 250 million pounds a year.
+With plans to close the firm’s head office in Cheshunt, north of London, and shut the existing pension scheme, Lewis said annual costs would fall around 250 million pounds a year.

 He declined to put a figure on potential job losses.